30 years' of age South African (ZA) citizen and passport I'm currently in Cape Town firstname.lastname@example.org / +27 82 452 0571

 - 1 HTTPS application load balancer

 - 3 S3 buckets

 General The frontend is configured to connect to the HTTPS application load balancer which passes the connection to the API.
 The API is only accessible from the load balancer and uses a non-routable IP address.
-The frontend makes asynchronous calls to the backend via the XMLHttpRequest (XHR) API and uses JSON as the data interchange format.
+The frontend makes asynchronous POST requests to the backend via the XMLHttpRequest (XHR) API and uses JSON as the data interchange format (in the body of the POST request).
 I’ve used the Ubuntu packaged drivers for the services the app backend makes use of (instead of shipping the drivers with Composer).

 A microservice that returns a country's geographical location information.
 I developed Get Country Data because I wanted to reduce the amount of costly calls my apps were making to the Google Geocoding/Places API and I wanted to know additional information like currency names, currency acronyms, currency symbols (HTML entities), international telephone calling codes.
 The data came out of multiple other projects I was working on.
 The data is not read from any external source or a local database but rather it's kept in-memory.
 The code base contains 42 472 lines of code.
 Get Country Data is running in Google App Engine on PHP 5.5.